-The following table contains a summary of the number of shares of Common Stock of SGRP to be issued upon the exercise of stock options outstanding at December 31, 2011, under the 2008 Plan and the Prior Plans, the weighted-average exercise price of those outstanding stock options, and the number of additional shares of Common Stock remaining available for future issuance of stock options and other stock based awards under the 2008 Plan as at December 31, 2011.
+The following table contains a summary of the number of shares of Common Stock of SGRP to be issued upon the exercise of stock options outstanding at December 31, 2012, under the 2008 Plan and the Prior Plans, the weighted-average exercise price of those outstanding stock options, and the number of additional shares of Common Stock remaining available for future issuance of stock options and other stock based awards under the 2008 Plan as at December 31, 2012.

-Equity Compensation Plan Information Plan category Number of securities to be issued upon exercise of outstanding stock options and stock rights (#) Weighted average exercise price of outstanding stock options and stock rights (\$) Number of securities remaining available for future issuance of options, rights and other stock based awards (#) Equity compensation plans approved by security holders 2,919,232 (1) \$0.64 1,523,891 Equity compensation plans not approved by security holders - - - Total 2,919,232 (1) \$0.64 1,523,891
+Equity Comp pensation Plan Information

+Number of securities

+to Number of securities

+be issued upon remaining available

+exercise Weighted average for

+of outstanding stock exercise price of future issuance of

+options and stock rights outstanding stock options and stock options, rights and other

+Plan category (#) rights (\$) stock based awards (#)

+Equity compensation plans approved by security holders 3,061,393 \$ 0.71 996,110

+Equity compensation plans not approved by security holders - - -

+Total 3,061,393 \$ 0.71 996,110

 (1) Does not include restricted stock awards, which also reduce the number of securities remaining available for future issuance of options, rights and other stock based awards.
-See Note 5 to the Summary Compensation Table.
+See Note 4 to the Summary Compensation Table.